THE 2019 BIDDY TAROT PLANNER

 Love this deck?

-On a broader scale, the reversed Three of Cups can indicate that your creativity is being stifled and instead you are being forced to conform to the group in which you are operating.
+If you are involved in a creative project, now may be the time to work independently rather than in a group.
+The reversed Three of Cups can indicate that your creativity is being stifled and instead you are being forced to conform to the group in which you are operating.
 You may be part of a very tight-knit group that does things a certain way and is not open to innovation or alternative approaches.
 You need to consider whether you are willing to sacrifice your creative abilities in favour of the group’s desires.

-On the other hand, the Three of Cups reversed may indicate over-indulgence in the party scene.
-You may be spending most nights out at bars and nightclubs, indulging in drugs and alcohol and throwing caution to the wind.
-You may also be in the ‘work hard, play hard’ mindset, when what you need is greater balance in your life.
+On the other hand, the Three of Cups reversed may indicate overindulgence in the party scene.
+You may be out most nights partying, doing drugs or drinking heavily.
+You might be in the ‘work hard, play hard’ mindset, when what you need is greater balance in your life.
 Be mindful about the longer-term consequences of your actions and ask yourself whether this is indeed a sustainable lifestyle.
-Take a break from the social scene to regroup and get some much needed sleep.
+Take a break from the social scene to regroup and get some much-needed sleep.